GET STARTED

-Set it on your destination site as MENTIONWELL_API_KEY.
+Set the key on your destination site as MENTIONWELL_API_KEY.
+The key looks like mw_read_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.

 Use it